RooyyDoe/functional-programming/README.md

 </details>

 I had to make multiple queries to get the exact data that I needed for my concept.
-My idea was to clean the query data in javascript and add the results all back together so I can use it for the D3 library.
+My idea was to clean the query data in javascript and add the results all back together so I could use it for the D3 library.

 ## Sources
-* [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - Mostly used this site to get my sources from
+* [Mozilla Developer Network](https://developer.mozilla.org/en-US/) - I mostly used this site to obtain my sources
 * [D3](https://d3js.org/) - This source I will mostly use for d3 related problems
-* [D3 In Depth](https://www.d3indepth.com/) - This source will go in further in the D3 possibilities
+* [D3 In Depth](https://www.d3indepth.com/) - This source goes deeper into the D3 possibilities
-* [Remaining Sources](https://github.com/RooyyDoe/functional-programming/wiki/Remaining-Sources) - My Remaining sources can be found at this page and I will also put in the real sources and not global ones.
+* [Remaining Sources](https://github.com/RooyyDoe/functional-programming/wiki/Remaining-Sources) - My remaining sources can be found at this page and I will also add the real sources and not global ones.

 ## Credits

 * [Help from Thijs Spijker](https://github.com/iSirThijs) - Helped me with cleaning my data and explained different high-order functions.
-Next to this Thijs is still a good guy to talk with about problems u walk into and he will always be ready to help you out.
+Next to this Thijs is still a good guy to talk with about problems you come across and he will always be there to help you out.
-* [Help from Wessel Smit](https://github.com/WesselSmit) — Wessel helped me with my concept and is also a good guy that you can ask certain programming problems and he will give hes opinion and how he will fix the problem.
+* [Help from Wessel Smit](https://github.com/WesselSmit) — Wessel helped me with my concept and is also a good guy that you can ask for help when having certain programming problems and he will give his opinion and explain how he would fix the problem.
 * [Help from Stefan Gerrits](https://github.com/StefanGerrits2) — We did a lot of programming together and looked at each others code to fix certain things.
 * [Help from Sjors Eveleens](https://github.com/Choerd) - He helped me look at my project in a different way when I was thinking way to difficult.
-He also gave me an option how I can turn my arrays into objects what helped me a lot.
+He also gave me an option how I could turn my arrays into objects what helped me a lot.

 # License